Zoltanar/Happy-Reader/README-Latest.md

   - example: `:sa おはよう！` to search for `おはよう！` in each text thread, in all 3 encodings possible (Unicode, UTF-8, Shift-JIS) (can take longer)
   - Results will appear in Console thread at the top
   - If :sa is used and text is is a different encoding to the one selected in text thread panel, you can change the encoding with the drop-down on the right
-- On the relevant text thread panel, tick the `Posting` checkbox, to allow text to appear in Output Window.
+- On the relevant text thread panel, check the `Posting` checkbox, to allow text to appear in Output Window.
 - Advance in game to next dialog
 - A window should pop up on top of the Game Window
   - If it does not, it may have appeared out of screen, click `Reset Output Window` in Text Hooking tab to reset it to a visible location